General Economics and Theory

 Units: 4-0-8

 Analysis of strategic behavior in multi-person economic settings.
-Introduction to solution concepts, such as rationalizability, backwards induction, Nash equilibrium, subgame-perfect equilibrium, and sequential equilibrium, with a strong emphasis on the assumptions behind these solution concepts.
-Issues of incomplete information, such as signaling and reputation formation.
-Applications drawn from microeconomics and political economy.
+Introduction to solution concepts, such as rationalizability, backwards induction, Nash equilibrium, subgame-perfect equilibrium, and sequential equilibrium.
+Strong emphasis on dynamic games, such as repeated games.
+Introduction to Bayesian games, focusing on Bayesian Nash Equilibrium, Perfect Bayesian Equilibrium, and signaling games.
+Applications drawn from microeconomics: imperfect competition, implicit cartels, bargaining, and auctions.

 14.121 Microeconomic Theory I